microsoft/vscode-docs/docs/extensionAPI/api-debugging.md

 If the program can interact with the user through stdin/stdout, it is important that the debug adapter launches the program in an interactive terminal or console.
 For **attach** the debug adapter has to attach or connect to an already running program.

-Since arguments for both requests are highly dependent on a specific debug adapter implementation, the CDP does not prescribe any arguments.
+Since arguments for both requests are highly dependent on a specific debug adapter implementation, the VS Code Debug Protocol does not prescribe any arguments.
 Instead VS Code passes all arguments from the user's launch configuration to the *launch* or *attach* requests.
 A schema for IntelliSense and hover information for these attributes can be contributed in the `package.json` of the debug adapter extension.
 This will guide the user when creating or editing launch configurations.

 Since VS Code persists breakpoints on behalf of the debug adapter, it has to register the breakpoints with the debug adapter when a session starts.